-We have assigned Washington Post Robots.txt URL as a string into the “wprobots” variable and then we have performed our test.
-You may see the result as below:
+We have assigned the Washington Post Robots.txt URL as a string into the “wprobots” variable, and then we have performed our test.
+You may see the result below:

-We see that only Twitterbot can’t fetch the “/amphtml/” URL Path and the rest of the URLs are allowed for different URL Paths.
-If you want to test more URL Paths, you can use the “robotstxt_to_df()” function so that you can see URL Paths to test them as bulk.
+We see that only Twitterbot can’t fetch the “/amphtml/” URL Path, and the rest of the URLs are allowed for different URL Paths.
+If you want to test more URL Paths, you can use the “robotstxt_to_df()” function so that you can see URL Paths to test them in bulk.
 You may see an example below:

 robotstxt_to_df('https://www.google.com/robots.txt') OUTPUT>>> INFO:root:Getting: https://www.google.com/robots.txt

 Here we see the robots.txt file of the Google Web Entity.
 You may examine the web entity sections of Google easily thanks to their Robots.txt file.
-Also, you can see what they are hiding from crawlers or how many different web site sections they have which you are not aware of.
+Also, you can see what they are hiding from crawlers or how many website sections they have that you are not aware of.
 Let’s perform one more test for only Google’s robots.txt file.
 First, we will extract the User-agents in their Robots.txt file.

-They have only four different user-agent declaration.
-It means that they are disallowing or allowing some special content areas for only those user-agents.
+They have only four different user-agent declarations.
+It means that they are disallowing or allowing some special content areas for only those user agents.

 We are checking the index number of the “Twitterbot” line in the “content” column.